 You will also need a PDF reader.
 If you don’t have one installed, you can get one free here (uncheck the boxes for the extra programs you’re not interested in): Adobe Reader

-These four free programs are used in many activities used in the EP program.
+These free programs are used in many activities in EP.
 Make sure you have them installed and enabled on your computer.
 You will need to restart your computer after some installations.
-Read below for more specific issues with using these programs.

-Sometimes when a site is down it may just be down temporarily.
-Some sites you can find an older cached version by typing the URL here: archive.org
+- Sometimes when a site is down it may just be down temporarily.
+Some sites you can find an older cached version by typing the URL into the wayback machine found here: archive.org